securebitsorg/securebitsorg.github.io/content/posts/security/ufw-firewall-debian-based.en.md

 - openSuse
 - archlinux
 - salix

 ### Note on the listed commands | UFW firewall Raspberry Pi
 All commands listed here work not only on a Raspberry Pi, but also on any other Linux-based distribution such as Ubuntu, Debian, archLinux, and many other systems.

 ### Basic instructions for handling a firewall rule
 With the UFW firewall, as well as other firewalls I am familiar with, there are three methods that regulate the processing of data packets in network traffic.
 Understanding these methods is the absolute basis for a secure firewall configuration.

 #### Method ‘allow or pass’

 With the ‘allow’ or ‘pass’ method, data packets are allowed during network requests.
 This method is usually the default for rules created for outgoing network traffic.
 Incoming network traffic is only explicitly allowed via ‘allow or pass’.
 #### ‘reject’ method

-The ‘reject’ method, on the other hand, allows data packets in network traffic to be discarded and immediately sends feedback to the sender of the network request.
+The ‘**reject**’ method, on the other hand, allows data packets in network traffic to be discarded and immediately sends feedback to the sender of the network request.
 Because the feedback about the rejected request to the sender is often misused for denial of service attacks, this method of handling requests is not particularly advantageous for a firewall and is therefore not used for this purpose.
 ‘**reject**’ is used, for example, in communication between network components to avoid a potentially high network load.

 #### Method ‘deny or drop’

 Unlike the ‘**reject**’ method, the ‘**deny** **or drop**’ method also rejects the network request immediately, but the sender does not receive any direct feedback and the requests are effectively ignored.
 However, the disadvantage of this method is that it can result in a higher network load. **Nevertheless, this method of handling requests on a firewall is clearly preferable.**

 ## Installing the UFW firewall on Raspberry Pi
 To begin installing the UFW firewall, you must first connect to the Raspberry Pi via SSH in the terminal window.
 ```shell